 The competition itself, rather than the outcome, teaches vital life lessons about character and ethics.
 In AYSO, young people learn to work together, to sacrifice for the team, to enjoy winning and to deal with defeat – while learning soccer skills, becoming physically fit, being healthy and having fun playing the game.

-Because of the value that AYSO places on sportsmanship, sporting behavior and sportsmanship points are used to break ties in the standings, and Sportsmanship Awards are the highest honor of the National Games for all teams, including the AYSO Michalski Sportsmanship Cup, which is awarded by the National Games Executive Committee to one team that demonstrates the highest level of sportsmanship out of all the teams participating in the tournament.
+Because of the value that AYSO places on sportsmanship, sporting behavior and sportsmanship points are used to break ties in the standings, and Sportsmanship Awards are the highest honor of the National Games for all teams, including the AYSO Michalski Sportsmanship Cup, which is awarded by the National Games Rules Committee to one team that demonstrates the highest level of sportsmanship out of all the teams participating in the tournament.

 Sportsmanship points will be based upon the Sportsmanship Forms in Exhibit “A” at the end of these rules.
 One portion will be filled out by the referees, and the other will be filled out by the field monitors, with input from the referees, at the conclusion of each game.
 As a tiebreaker for the AYSO Michalski Sportsmanship Cup, Games officials may offer additional observations of player, coach and spectator conduct throughout the Games.